canonical/kernel-docs/docs/how-to/contribute.md

 For general guidance, refer to the [starter pack guide](https://canonical-starter-pack.readthedocs-hosted.com/latest/).

-For syntax help and guidelines, refer to the [Canonical style guides](https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/).
+For syntax help and guidelines, refer to the [Canonical documentation style guides](https://docs.ubuntu.com/styleguide/en/).

 In structuring, the documentation employs the [Diátaxis](https://diataxis.fr/) approach.